laurentpayot/floweret/README.md

 When the type is a regular expression, if the value is a string it will be tested to see if it matches the regular expression.

-* **:warning:** Regular expressions are slow so if you need to check a lot of data consider creating a custom type (see below) with a `validate` method using String prototype methods instead.

 ```js
 const Email = /\S+@\S+\.\S+/ // simple email RegExp, do not use in production